Subfields in Psychology

 Psychologists team up with medical personnel in private practice and in hospitals to provide patients with complete health care.
-They educate medical staff about psychological problems that arise from the pain and stress of illness and about symptoms that may seem to be physical in origin but actually have psychological causes.
+They educate medical staff about psyc_newhological problems that arise from the pain and stress of illness and about symptoms that may seem to be physical in origin but actually have psyc_newhological causes.

 Health psychologists also investigate issues that affect a large segment of society, and develop and implement programs to deal with these problems.
 Examples are teenage pregnancy, substance abuse, risky sexual behaviors, smoking, lack of exercise, and poor diet.